President of Ireland: Inauguration

 The inauguration ceremony takes place on the day following the expiry of the term of office of the preceding president.
 No location is specified in the constitution, but all inaugurations have taken place in Saint Patrick's Hall in the State Apartments in Dublin Castle.
 The ceremony is transmitted live by national broadcaster RTÉ on its principal television and radio channels, typically from around 11 am.
 To highlight the significance of the event, all key figures in the executive (the government of Ireland), the legislature (Oireachtas) and the judiciary attend, as do members of the diplomatic corps and other invited guests.

 During the period of the Irish Free State (1922 to 1937), the governor-general had been installed into office as the representative of the Crown in a low-key ceremony, twice in Leinster House (the seat of the Oireachtas), but in the case of the last governor-general, Domhnall Ua Buachalla, in his brother's drawing room.
 By contrast, the Constitution of Ireland adopted in 1937 requires the president's oath of office be taken in public.

-Impeachment and removal from office

-The president can be removed from office in two ways, neither of which has ever been invoked.
-The Supreme Court, in a sitting of at least five judges, may find the president "permanently incapacitated", while the Oireachtas may remove the president for "stated misbehaviour".
-Either house of the Oireachtas may instigate the latter process by passing an impeachment resolution, provided at least thirty members move it and at least two-thirds support it.
-The other house will then either investigate the stated charges or commission a body to do so; following which at least two-thirds of members must agree both that the president is guilty and that the charges warrant removal.
+Remuneration and expenses

+After the 2018 presidential election the official salary or "personal remuneration" of the president will be €249,014.
+The incumbent, Michael D. Higgins, chooses to receive the same salary although he is entitled to a higher figure of €325,507.
+The president's total "emoluments and allowances" includes an additional €317,434 for expenses.
+The Office of the President's total budget estimate for 2017 was €3.9 million, of which €2.6 million was for pay and running costs, and the balance for the "President's Bounty" paid to centenarians on their hundredth birthday.

+The salary was fixed at IR£5000 from 1938 to 1973, since when it has been calculated as 10% greater than that of the chief justice.
+After the post-2008 Irish economic downturn most public-sector workers took significant pay cuts, but the Constitution prohibited a reduction in the salary of the president and the judiciary during their terms of office, in order to prevent such a reduction being used by the government to apply political pressure on them.
+While a 2011 Constitutional amendment allows judges' pay to be cut, it did not extend to the president, although incumbent Mary McAleese offered to take a voluntary cut in solidarity.